Foy Vance: 2013: Joy of Nothing

-2015–present: The Wild Swan
+2015–2018: The Wild Swan

 In July 2015, Vance appeared at the Barn on the Farm festival at Over Farm, Over, near Gloucester and recorded a number of session for the festival's YouTube channel.

 In November 2015, Vance signed with Sheeran's Gingerbread Man Records, and on 13 May 2016, he released his third studio album, The Wild Swan.
 Reviewing the album for the London Evening Standard, Andre Paine commented: "[...] after a decade as a jobbing songwriter, Vance deserves a commercial breakthrough."

 In May 2016, it was announced that Vance would support Elton John in June on selected dates of his Wonderful Crazy Tour in Europe.
 On 10 September, Vance embarked on his Wild Swan World Tour with a sold-out performance in Perth.
 After Australia, the tour was scheduled to include dates in North America, the UK and Europe.

 Vance co-wrote the song "Pushin' Time" with Miranda Lambert and Natalie Hemby that appeared on Lambert's album The Weight of These Wings, which was released in November 2016.

 In December 2016, Vance released the single "Moonshine", which appeared on the soundtrack for the Ben Affleck film Live by Night.
 "Moonshine" features Kacey Musgraves and is meant to pay tribute to "the films strong female characters", whilst telling "the story of a bootlegger running moonshine".
 In January 2017 a music video was released for "Moonshine" and premiered on Billboard.com.

-2019: From Muscle Shoals and To Memphis
+2019–present: From Muscle Shoals and To Memphis

 In June 2019, Vance released a new album, From Muscle Shoals, a collection of Americana-inspired songs recorded at FAME Studios in Muscle Shoals, Alabama.

 In July 2019, he released the dubstep/future bass song "Blood" in collaboration with the American DJ and producer Illenium.
 It represents the sixth single from Illenium's studio album Ascend.
 In September 2019, he released a new album, To Memphis.
 In September 2021, he released a new album, Signs of Life.

+In January 2024, at the 75th Primetime Creative Arts Emmy Awards, Vance, along with Ed Sheeran and Max Martin, won an Emmy for Outstanding Original Music and Lyrics, for the song A Beautiful Game, which appeared in an episode of the Apple TV+ show Ted Lasso.